 Red and orange numbers are less likely to cast a glow.
 That might not matter to you if a glow won't bother you or if you actually want a glow, but if you don't like a bright sleeping environment, the color of the numbers is a bigger deal than you'd expect.
 That's one thing you can learn about the alarm just by looking at the display.

 Focus on the basics.
 Alarms that perform a bunch of extra tricks are nice, but you probably have something else in your house that's better at playing music or that has a charging port for your phone.
-Look for an alarm that's easy to set, easy to check, has an indicator so you can see that it's armed and has a big snooze button that you can find when you're groggy.
+Look for an alarm that's easy to set, easy to check, has an indicator so you can see that it's armed and has a big snooze button that you can find when you're half asleep.

 Gentle wakeups are great.
 If you don't know what features to prioritize, look for an alarm that gradually increases in volume or slowly raises the light level to ease you out of your sleep.
 That was my favorite feature of the bunch and I generally felt less grumpy with alarms that didn't shock me awake.